 Abstract

-In 2013 through 2016, a severe marine heatwave in the North Pacific coupled with a strong El Niño event caused widespread changes to the Pacific coast of North America.
+In 2013 through 2016, a severe marine heatwave in the North Pacific coupled with a strong El Niño event to cause widespread ecological changes along the Pacific coast of North America.
 Dubbed ‘The Blob’, the marine heatwave has allowed researchers to explore how marine communities change in response to a rapidly warming ocean surface.
-We used yearly trawl data from 1999–2019 in central Puget Sound to study long-term trends in the abundance of pink shrimp (Pandalus Jordani), spot shrimp (Pandalus Platyceros), and Northern Crangon shrimp (Crangon Alaskensis).
-In contrast to past El Niño events and warm-phases of the Pacific Decadal Oscillation (PDO) when pink shrimp abundance declined, shrimp abundance increased dramatically in 2013–2015 concurrent with strong El Niño conditions in 2014 - 2016.
-Time series analysis demonstrated that annual changes in the catch per unit effort of shrimp was related to a combination of PDO and El Niño signals, but that the relationship is weak, with other environmental factors also controlling population dynamics.
-The cool-phase Pacific Decadal Oscillation immediately prior to the latest El Niño event may have mitigated the expected negative response of several species of shrimp to warmer surface waters from the El Niño and warm blob.
+We used yearly trawl data from 1999–2019 in central Puget Sound to study long-term trends in the abundance of three species of shrimp, Pink Shrimp (Pandalus jordani), Spot Shrimp (Pandalus platyceros), and Northern Crangon Shrimp (Crangon alaskensis) to determine whether they showed an abrupt change in abundance during the 2013–2016 period.
+In contrast to past El Niño events and warm-phases of the Pacific Decadal Oscillation (PDO) when Pink Shrimp abundance reportedly [yes?
+Not our data, right?] declined, shrimp abundance increased dramatically in 2013–2015 concurrent with strong El Niño conditions in 2014–2016.
+Time series analysis demonstrated that annual changes in the catch per unit effort of shrimp were related to a combination of PDO and El Niño signals, but that the relationship was weak, with other environmental factors also controlling population dynamics.
+The cool-phase Pacific Decadal Oscillation immediately prior to the latest El Niño event may have mitigated the expected negative response of several species of shrimp to warmer surface waters from the El Niño and the warm blob. [probably should indicate whether Puget Sound was warm in these years or not]

 Introduction

 In Washington State, shrimp are an important commercial and recreational fishery (Wargo et al. 2016).
-Recreational shrimping for several species takes place throughout Puget Sound and across the outer coast of Washington, while a large, stable, and long-term commercial fishery for Pandalus jordani (pink shrimp) has existed on the coast of Washington since the 1950’s (Wargo et al. 2016; Groth and Hannah 2018).
-The pink shrimp fishery is viewed locally as extremely productive and sustainable, with a population driven largely by environmental conditions (Groth and Hannah 2018).
-There have been record pink shrimp landings in recent years, with the largest landings in the history of the fishery occurring in 2014 and 2015 (Wargo and Ayres 2016).
+Recreational shrimping for several species takes place throughout Puget Sound and across the outer coast of Washington, while a large, stable commercial fishery for Pink Shrimp, Pandalus jordani, has existed on the coast of Washington since the 1950’s (Wargo et al. 2016; Groth and Hannah 2018).
+The Pink Shrimp fishery is viewed as extremely productive and sustainable, with abundance driven largely by environmental conditions (Groth and Hannah 2018).
+There have been record Pink Shrimp landings in recent years, and the largest landings in the history of the fishery occurred in 2014 and 2015 (Wargo and Ayres 2016).

-A marine heatwave in 2014 and 2015 coupled with a strong El Niño caused an increase in surface water temperatures of the North Pacific up to 3.9 degrees Celsius warmer than the historical average (National Oceanic and Atmospheric Administration 2019a), causing large-scale shifts in the marine community (Brodeur et al. 2019).
-Historically, periods of strong El Niño conditions were followed by large declines in pink shrimp abundance, because warm surface water conditions are not favorable for larval shrimp development (Rothlisberg and Miller 1983).
+In 2014 and 2015, a marine heatwave coupled with a strong El Niño to increase surface water temperatures of the North Pacific up to 3.9° C above the historical average (National Oceanic and Atmospheric Administration 2019a), causing large-scale shifts in the marine communities (Brodeur et al. 2019).
+Historically, periods of strong El Niño conditions were followed by large declines in Pink Shrimp abundance, because warm surface water conditions are not favorable for larval shrimp development (Rothlisberg and Miller 1983).
 The reasons why shrimp appear to have responded differently to the latest strong El Niño are not well understood (Morgan et al. 2019), but are important to identify, so that fisheries managers can anticipate and prepare for rapidly changing ocean conditions.